pacificclimate/data-prep-actions/actions/mouths-of-watersheds/DESCRIPTION.md

 # Find Mouth of Watershed

-This script locates the mouth of a watershed from a geojson file by matching it up with a netCDF file.
+This script locates the mouth of a watershed whose boundary is defined by a polygon from a geojson file by finding the center point and following the path to the drainage point defined by a flow matrix provided in a netCDF file.
 The resulting mouth of the watershed along with the watershed code are outputted as a CSV file.

 ## Usage
 Run with an RVIC file as well as a netCDF file.